 Advantages of Retail Investors

 A) No dependence on equity portfolio/markets for day to day living expenses:

-A retail investor does not have to depend upon her earnings from equity portfolio to meet her day to day expenses like rent, EMI, children school fee, kitchen expenses etc. Her salary from the day time job is most of the times sufficient for these expenses.
+A retail investor and most of the times a beginner investor as well, does not have to depend upon her earnings from equity portfolio to meet her day to day expenses like rent, EMI, children school fee, kitchen expenses etc. Her salary from the day time job is most of the times sufficient for these expenses.
 She does not need to get under stress if a company in her portfolio does not declare a dividend in any quarter.
 Whereas a full-time investor might face cash shortfall in meeting her household expenses, if her portfolio earnings are not as per expectations.